zachyo/zachyo/README.md

 <!-- <img src="https://user-images.githubusercontent.com/64446063/153527659-0ed6b915-b3ec-4580-bde7-5e416f9c24b9.jpeg" alt="my banner" height="300" width="1100"> -->

 ### Hello there 👋,
-I am Oluwasegun Zacheus, but you can call me lunarBoy:zap:.
-I am a Front-end Software Engineer.
-I completed Frontend Engineering Diploma at Altschool and I'm based in Lagos State, Nigeria 🇳🇬; specializing in building nice and scalable web apps using React Js and Tailwind.
+I am Oluwasegun Zacheus, but you can call me Zarkie:zap:.
+I am a Frontend Software Engineer.
+I completed Frontend Engineering Diploma at Altschool and I'm based in Lagos State, Nigeria 🇳🇬; specializing in building problem solving and scalable web apps using React TS and Tailwind.

 I'm also a Blockchain Enthusiast who is working towards building a career in the web3 ecosystem.
 I am ready to undergo training to help me acheive my goals.